 The summer solstice takes place on June 21, marking the longest day of the year.
 Celebrate this sunshiny day and the upcoming summer break with these summer read-alouds.
-Help kids relate to the changes in the season with these charming selections.
 Sunshine, waves, lemonade stands—there’s a lot to love about summer!
+Plus, share these fun and fascinating facts about summer and summer quotes with your students for more real-world connections.
+Bonus: We’ve paired each selection with easy ideas for classroom activities too!

 4. Wild Summer: Life in the Heat by Sean Taylor and Alex Morss